microsoft/morphcharts/README.md

 *   **Depth** maps.
 *   **Edge** outlines.

-The ray tracer supports rendering the following material types, which can be defined in the JSON specification.
+The ray tracer supports rendering the following material types, which can be defined in the JSON specification:

 *   **Diffuse** (Lambertian shading).
 *   **Metal**.